josephquested/redux-breakout/README.md

 ```

-Then we need to make a tiny tweek in `MoodButton.js`, just to let it know that now it needs to pass the family member id in to the `changeMood` function.
+Then we need to make a tiny tweak in `MoodButton.js`, just to let it know that now it needs to pass the family member `id` in to the `changeMood()` function.

 ```
 // MoodButton.js